Aunt Jemima: Anna Robinson

 Anna Robinson was hired to play Aunt Jemima at the 1933 Century of Progress Chicago World's Fair.
 Robinson answered an open audition, and her appearance was more like the "mammy" stereotype than the slender Lillian Richard.
-Born circa 1899, she was also from Kentucky and widowed (like Green), but in her 30s with 8 years of education.
+Born circa 1899, she was also from Kentucky and widowed (like Green), but in her thirties, with eight years of education.
 She was sent to New York City by Lord and Thomas to have her picture taken.
 A 1967 company history commemorated this journey as "the day they loaded 350 pounds of Anna Robinson on the Twentieth Century Limited."

 She appeared at prestigious establishments frequented by the rich and famous, such as El Morocco, the Stork Club, "21", and the Waldorf-Astoria.
 Photos show Robinson making pancakes for celebrities and stars of Broadway, radio, and motion pictures.
 They were used in advertising "ranked among the highest read of their time".
 The Aunt Jemima packaging was redesigned in her likeness.

 Robinson reportedly worked for the company until her death in 1951; however, the work, which was sporadic and for mere weeks in a year, was not enough to escape the hard life into which she had been born.
 Her $1,200 total payment in 1939 was almost the entirety of the household's annual income and stood in stark contrast to the official Aunt Jemima history timeline, which stated that Robinson was "able to make enough money to provide for her children and buy a 22-room house where she rents rooms to boarders".
-The same claim was made for Anna Short Harrington, yet according to the 1940 census, she rented an apartment in a four-flat in Washington Park with her daughter, son-in-law, and two grandchildren.
+The same claim was made for Anna Short Harrington, yet, according to the 1940 census, she rented an apartment in a four-flat in Washington Park with her daughter, son-in-law, and two grandchildren.